basnijholt/markdown-code-runner/README.md

 <!-- OUTPUT:END -->

+> :information_source: **NOTE**: This output is disabled here because GitHub Markdown doesn't support inline image HTML.
+This will work on other Markdown renderers.

 ### :star: Idea 5: Generating a table from CSV data

 Suppose you have a CSV file containing data that you want to display as a table in your Markdown file.